A Solution to the Password Problem

-First, find the one you want.
+- First, find the one you want.
 PCMag has put together this side-by-side comparison of what it considers the best password managers of 2019.
-Ranging from the most expensive (Dashlane, at $59.99/year and climbing) to the least expensive (Zoho, at $12/year), you’ll also see the various features each of these tools offers.
+Ranging from the most expensive (Dashlane, at $77.00/year and climbing) to one of the least expensive (Zoho, at $12/year), you’ll also see the various features each of these tools offers.
 You might consider one of the free password managers available, which PCMag also reviews.

 What are you waiting for?

 You may have had your personal e-mail account hacked, all because you used a weak password that was easy for some cybercriminal to guess.
 Or maybe your credit card number was stolen from an online payment site, again due to weak credentials.
 You might argue that a company like Dashlane or LastPass can get hacked, too, so why bother going through this hassle?
 In fact, LastPass was hacked, back in 2015, but the exposed data was encrypted, so the hackers didn’t really get away with anything.